amwebexpert/idgen/README.md

 #### Pros:

-* An HashMap (or any other memory structure) is transient and does not survive server reboot as opposed to a small database
+* An HashMap (or any other memory structure) is transient and does not survive server reboot or crash as opposed to a small database
 * Database can be useful to store other information like namespace creation time, identifier creation time, user-agent, ip address...
 * Usage of the JPA ID generation mechanism (no code)
 * Database unique constraints protection for namespace and identifiers